The Fight to Be an Honest Person

 Another time when I fixed a lady’s TV, the repair fee was 50 yuan, but she gave me 100 and didn’t want change.
 I declined, however, I felt puzzled.
 Why on earth was she being so generous?
 Then she told me, “The first person I went to said the motherboard was done for and wanted 400 yuan to replace it, but I didn’t go for it.
 An acquaintance later recommended you, saying you were honest and wouldn’t overcharge customers.
 Now I can see that really is the case.”
 Hearing her say this, I thought, “It’s not that I’m a good person at all, it’s that God’s words changed me so I can live out a human likeness.”

 My perspective on things also shifted from reading God’s words and practicing being an honest person.
-I used to think there was no way to be an honest businessman, that you couldn’t earn money, that you’d operate at a loss and have to shut down.
+I used to think there was no way to be an honest businessman, that I couldn’t earn money, and that I’d operate at a loss and have to shut down.
 But after I started being honest according to God’s words, I not only wasn’t operating at a loss, but had more customers by the day.
 Some even came from really far away, all saying they’d been recommended by someone.
 I’d never advertised in any way or asked others to push business my way.
-It was all because I practiced God’s words, because I was honest and had integrity like God requires, only earning an honest buck, I earned the customers’ trust.
+It was all because I practiced God’s words, because I was honest and had integrity like God requires, only earning an honest buck, that I earned the customers’ trust.
 It really was God’s blessing from practicing the truth.
 This makes me think of another passage of God’s words.
 Almighty God says, “When people live in this world, under the influence of Satan’s corruption, it is impossible for them to be honest; they can only become ever more deceitful.
 However, can we or can we not exist in this world if we become honest?
 Will we be marginalized by others?
 No; we will live as before.
 This is because we do not rely on treachery to eat or breathe.
 Rather, we live by the breath and life bestowed by God.
-It is simply that we have accepted the truths of God’s words and have new rules for how to live, and new life goals, which will lead to changes in the foundation of our lives; it is simply that we are changing the means and method in which we live so that we can satisfy God and seek salvation.
-This has absolutely nothing to do with what we physically eat, what we wear, or where we live; it is our spiritual need” (“The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks).
+It is simply that we have accepted God’s word the truth and have new rules for how to live, and new life goals, which will lead to changes in the foundation of our lives; it is simply that we are changing the means and method in which we live so that we can satisfy God and seek salvation.
+This has absolutely nothing to do with what we physically eat, what we wear, or where we live; it is our spiritual need” (“The Most Fundamental Practice of Being an Honest Person” in Records of Talks of Christ of the Last Days).
 Thanks be to God!